caujms123/rabbit-escape/README.md

 =============

-Rabbit Escape is a mobile and desktop game inspired by Lemmings and Pingus in which you must rescue some rabbits from a hostile environment by giving them special abilities.
+Rabbit Escape is a mobile and desktop game inspired by Lemmings and Pingus in which you must rescue some rabbits from a hostiluhkhkhkgigkjhvfkucjhfkufjufuk environment by giving them special abilities.

 Find out more at [Rabbit Escape](http://artificialworlds.net/rabbit-escape).